-The Fund instructs its UK equity manager to vote in line with PIRC's recommendations on the FTSE 350.
-For other equity holdings the Fund delegates its voting to the relevant manager i.e. Legal and General.
+For all public equity holdings, the Fund delegates its share voting to the relevant manager i.e. Legal and General.

 The Fund's policy on responsible ownership is included in the Investment Strategy Statement.

 The Fund's annual report and accounts reproduces the Investment Strategy Statement in full.
 The annual report and accounts and the Investment Strategy Statement is available on the website, and is sent to members on request.